jessicawyz/tp/docs/UserGuide.md

 <box type="tip" seamless>
 Tip:<br>
 If the addition is successful, the new student record will be shown at the bottom of the list.
+Long names might also cause the Id field to be blocked.
+In this case, you can opt to drag the middle portion of the UI to reveal the ID.
+However, the upper limit of this workaround is 220 characters long.
+If a student's name exceeds 220 characters, it is advisable to use nicknames instead.
 </box>

-There is no duplicate dectection feature, this is under planned enhancements
+There is currently no detection for duplicates, this is under planned enhancements.

 <box type="info" seamless>
 Note:<br>